pedropaulofb/laderr/README.md

 These requirements motivate the development of **LaDeRR (Language for Describing Risk and Resilience)**, a DSL that integrates formal resilience modeling with computational representations.
 Currently, **LaDeRR is primarily focused on representing resilience scenarios**, but there is an intent to extend its capabilities to cover risk concepts more comprehensively in future versions.

 LaDeRR is a *Domain-Specific Language (DSL)* designed to represent, analyze, and compute resilience and risk-related scenarios.
-It is built on top of **ResiliOnt (OntoUML)** and offers a structured approach to defining resilience constructs, their relationships, and logical constraints.
+It is built on top of ResiliOnt and offers a structured approach to defining resilience constructs, their relationships, and logical constraints.

 The language consists of three main components: